KeerthiPeruka/Data-Management-Project/README.md

    - Retrieving and Querying Data from SQLite

 ## File Structure
-- file_name.ipynb : Jupter notebook with main code for data analysis and model training
+- linkedin_analysis.ipynb : Jupter notebook with main code for data analysis and model training
 - cleaned_postings.csv : Cleaned dataset after preprocessing
 - job_postings_encoded.csv : One hot encoded dataset for machine learning models
 - linkedin_postings.db : SQLite database for storing cleaned dataset and results from the model